Inbal Gavrieli: Biography

-In 2004, Gavrieli together with Adi Barkan, Israeli fashion photographer and owner Barkan Modeling Agency in Tel Aviv, successfully submitted legislation to Israel's Parliament requiring all Israeli modeling agencies to use the body mass index (BMI) as a pre-requisite for employment, a first of its kind in the world.
+In 2004 Gavrieli and Adi Barkan, an Israeli fashion photographer and owner of the Barkan Modeling Agency in Tel Aviv, successfully submitted legislation to the Knesset requiring all Israeli modeling agencies to use a minimum body mass index (BMI) of 18.5 as a pre-requisite for employment, a first of its kind in the world.
 She lost her seat in the March 2006 elections.

-Gavrieli was married to goalkeeper Liran Strauber.
+Gavrieli was married to football goalkeeper Liran Strauber.
 They had one son, Michael.
-They divorced in July 2009.
+The couple divorced in July 2009.
 She then entered a relationship with Ran Remo and had two more children, a son and daughter.

 Reality television career

 Gavrieli has taken part in a number of reality television shows, becoming a popular celebrity in Israel.
 In 2012, she came in fifth place in Israel's Survivor.
 She also appeared in Channel 20's Patriots program in 2015.